 Explore drughunter.com for more.

+Christian Kutruff is an Associate Director of Global Business Development & Licensing in Inflammation and NCE Technologies at Boehringer Ingleheim.
 Christian Kuttruff was born and raised in the southwest part of Germany, close to the Black Forest.
 He’s wanted to be a chemist since he was a teenager experimenting in a basement lab.
 Christian studied chemistry at the Technical University in Munich and obtained his PhD in 2012 under the guidance of Prof. Dirk Trauner at the University of Munich, where he focused on the synthesis of natural products.
 Since he couldn’t get enough of total synthesis, he moved to the lab of Phil Baran at The Scripps Research Institute in La Jolla for postdoctoral studies.
 With the goal of helping patients by finding new treatments for severe diseases, he joined Boehringer Ingelheim as a medicinal chemist in 2014.
-He is currently working as a project leader in the areas of respiratory diseases and immunology.
+He worked as a project leader in the areas of respiratory diseases and immunology before assuming his current role.

 - The Topliss schemes are named after John G. Topliss, a British medicinal chemist (b.
 1930) who started his career at Schering corporation before taking positions of increasing responsibility at Warner-Lambert/Parke-Davis.
 Notably, under his leadership, 7 approved drugs were discovered.